-In my years as both a bookseller and as a reader, I have discovered a most interesting and delightful phenomenon.
-Books find us, not the other way around.
-It will call to you, like dark chocolate peanut M&M’s and HGTV.
+In my years as both a bookseller and as a reader, I have discovered a most interesting and delightful phenomenon – books find us.
+The book you are meant to find will call to you, like dark chocolate peanut M&M’s and HGTV.

-I no longer work in a bookstore, and thus have fewer opportunities to flip through publisher catalogues and fondle freshly unpacked new releases in the shipping department, but I find the books I’m supposed to find.
-Or so I tell myself.
+I no longer work in a bookstore and thus have fewer opportunities to flip through publisher catalogues and fondle freshly unpacked new releases in the shipping department, but the books I am supposed to find will still find me, or so I tell myself.

 As for the books that are recommended by well-meaning friends and reviewers, well…I try to be nice.
 It’s that subjective thing.
 One person’s beautifully illustrated book is another person’s piece of sentimental schlock.
 I am the first to admit I am a tough customer.

 At the end of December, I was wandering around a local independent bookstore and I decided to have a quick look in the children’s section.
-I was unimpressed with the Christmas books for 2009, and wasn’t expecting to find anything amusing.
+I was unimpressed with the Christmas books for 2009, and wasn’t expecting to find anything to amuse my senses.
 But Waiting for Winter was waiting for me in the Staff Selections section.

 I picked it up and had one of ‘those’ experiences: my knees turned to rubber, or a rubber-like substance.
 My body was telling me to take this book home.
 I flipped no further, not wanting to spoil what promised to be hours of delight, but rather than hours, I got minutes, but not an inconsequential number of minutes.